-A jury deadlocked in this double-murder as covid shut down courts.
+A jury deadlocked in a murder trial as pandemic shut down courts.
 With trials rebooted, a new jury returned a conviction.

-“On behalf of the entire Maryland judiciary,” Montgomery County Circuit Judge Harry Storm told them, “thank you again for your service, particularly under the very challenging times under which we are working.”
+“On behalf of the entire Maryland judiciary,” Montgomery County Circuit Judge Harry Storm told the jurors, “thank you again for your service, particularly under the very challenging times under which we are working.”

-Beyond the obvious importance of the case — Panton faces a possible lifetime in prison for murders that left two families devastated by grief — his lengthy prosecution played out as another example of covid-19’s effect on everyday life.
+Beyond the obvious importance of the case — Panton faces a possible lifetime in prison for murders that left two families devastated by grief — his lengthy prosecution played out as another example of the pandemic’s effect on everyday life.

 In March 2020, as a new virus people were still learning how to pronounce was spreading around the world, Panton went on trial for the first time.

 Prosecutors accused him of being part of a botched robbery that led to the fatal shootings of Jordan Radway, 23, and Christian Roberts, 24, inside a Honda Accord on Jan.
 28, 2019, in the White Oak area.
-The two had been lured there under the pretense of Radway selling about $550 worth of marijuana, according to trial testimony.
+The two had been lured there under the pretext of Radway selling about $550 worth of marijuana, according to trial testimony.

-Jurors in that first trial seemed not overly concerned about coronavirus.
-It was still early in the pandemic, when many people weren’t wearing masks yet and believed that if they’d been sent home from their offices they’d soon be going back.
+Jurors in that first trial seemed not overly concerned about the coronavirus.
+It was still early in the pandemic, when many people weren’t wearing masks yet and, if they’d been sent home from their offices, believed they’d soon be going back.

-Even after the trial ended, and jurors went into their deliberations, they diligently did so for two days as courthouse operations and trials across the country ground to a halt.
-The panel only stopped for the most non-viral of reasons — they couldn’t reach a unanimous verdict.
+Even after the trial ended and jurors went into their deliberations, they diligently did so for two days as courthouse operations and trials across the country ground to a halt.
+The panel stopped only for the most non-viral of reasons: They couldn’t reach a unanimous verdict.
 Storm had to declare a mistrial.

 The proceedings that concluded Thursday were a redo.
-Panton’s trial in 2020 was the last jury trial of any kind in Montgomery County before the shutdowns; his retrial this month had the first large jury pool trial since the courthouse reopened.
+Panton’s trial in 2020 was the last jury trial of any kind in Montgomery County before the shutdowns; his retrial this month had the first large jury pool since the courthouse reopened.

 “The Panton case is the bookends of how much the pandemic affected our ability to try major cases,” said Montgomery’s top prosecutor, John McCarthy.